 Just like many other conditions, the number of dogs that are affected by diabetes is increasing.
-Today our Suffolk County vets discuss the causes of diabetes in dogs, what symptoms to watch for and what the recommendations for treatment are.
+Today our Deer Park vets discuss the causes of diabetes in dogs, what symptoms to watch for and what the recommendations for treatment are.

 Diabetes in Dogs